Posted by Dirk Moritz, Ph.D. on June 27th, 2018.

 Part IV in a Series on Rare Diseases

-In Part I of this series, we introduced the fact that rare disease (RD) patients are quite special and highly valuable from a business standpoint.
+In Part I of this series, we introduced the fact that rare disease (RD) patients are quite special.
 The same is true for the specialists who treat them.
 In RD markets, these dynamics create the need for patient-centric treatment approaches and a “high-touch” business model with key customer groups.
 Biopharmaceutical companies operating in RD markets must ensure that they are properly organized to succeed in this patient-centric, high-touch reality.

 Unfortunately, the typical organizational approach employed by many specialty pharmaceutical companies is not ideally suited to rare diseases.
 This can limit effectiveness and hamper a company’s ability to realize maximum value from its RD assets.